Bollinger Band Analysis and Bollinger Bands MetaTrader 5 Indicator

 - Sharp price changes tend to occur after the bands tighten as volatility lessens, this is referred to as Bollinger band squeeze.

-- When prices move outside the bands a continuation of the current trend is implied.
+- When prices move outside the bands a continuation of the current market trend is implied.

 - Bottoms & tops made outside the bands followed by bottoms & tops made inside the Bollinger Band respectively, call for reversals in the market trend.